Intuos And Intuos Pro

 Zoom hitch aside, this is an even better mouse replacement than the 2013 Pen & Touch was.
 The P&T had a smooth plastic surface that constantly reminded you that you were using a computer peripheral.
 The current gens have a rubbery textured surface that genuinely make it feel like you’re somehow using a ballpoint on a notebook to control your computer.
 And the pen helps with that too: It’s lighter and thinner than either the P&T or the Cintiq, just 5½ inches long by 1/3 inch thick, smaller than a Bic.

 But my favorite feature is the Bluetooth.
 Once the tablet’s charged via cable, you can connect it wirelessly and regain the use of your USB port.
-I didn’t see the point of this before I tried it—who uses a tablet further than a cord’s distance from the screen?—but now that I have, I never want to go back.
+I didn’t see the point of this before I tried it—who uses a tablet further than a cord’s length away from the screen?—but now that I have, I never want to go back.
 It allows a lot more freedom of movement: I can slide it across the desk from one monitor to the other if I want to switch to another project on a different screen, without messing with the cable, or when I need the mouse for a game, I can simply turn the tablet off and set it aside.
 And once we can do these things again, it’ll be easy to slip into a backpack to use outside at a coffee shop, bookstore, or while traveling.
 It can be charged with any Micro-USB cable, so if you run it off Bluetooth, you can use a wall charger.
 It takes a few hours from empty to full, but it has a battery life of fifteen, meaning it’s good for two workdays or one brutal one.

 Finally, in an interesting last-minute twist, I was surprised to find it compatible with the Cintiq—I could even draw into Clip Studio Paint with both at once—meaning I won’t need to switch them out.
 I don’t think an overabundance of Wacom tablets is a problem the average reader is likely to run into, but for example, if you ever find yourself graduating from a flat tablet to a drawing monitor, but aren’t quite ready to sell your old one, you can repurpose it as a mouse.